 Although each Roya pendant is unique, they all share the same symbolism.
-The traditional flower-motifs in enamel, based on the ancient indo-islamic symbols representing the fullness of life, celebrate the abundance of the natural world, and the vastness of potential waiting to be awakened within you.
+The traditional flower-motifs in enamel, based on the ancient indo-islamic symbols representing the fullness of life, celebrate the abundance of the natural world, and the vast potential waiting to be awakened within you.

-23k gold with 24k gold kundan setting, rosecut diamonds and vitreous enamel.
+Pendant in 23K gold with 24k gold kundan setting, rose cut diamonds, and vitreous enamel.

-Comes fitted with a 18K yellow gold handmade cable chain embellished with 22k gold leaves, rosecut diamonds and a lobster clasp.
+Comes fitted with a 22K yellow gold chain embellished with rose cut diamonds and an 18K gold lobster clasp.

 Pendant: approx. 20 mm

-Prices are inclusive of shipping, freight and insurance.
+Prices are inclusive of duties, shipping, freight and insurance.